 For the life insurance within the ILIT, you can use term life insurance or a form of permanent insurance, including whole life or universal life.
-However, many people choose permanent life, in part because the primary purpose of the ILIT is to transfer wealth to your heirs, which will only happen if the policy is still in force at the time of your death.
+Many people choose permanent life, in part because the primary purpose of the ILIT is to transfer wealth to your heirs, which will only happen if the policy is still in force at the time of your death.
 If you outlive the term of your policy, the ILIT is essentially worthless.

 "Term life is great for income replacement during your working years, but it's generally not suitable for a permanent need such as estate planning," says Tom Ewanich, vice president and actuary at Fidelity Investments Life Insurance Company.

-Many companies won’t issue a term policy past a certain age, so a level-term period will typically not go beyond age 80.
-A universal or whole life policy, on the other hand, can provide a level premium for life.
+Many companies won't issue a term policy past a certain age, and most term policies do not extend beyond age 80.
+A universal or whole life policy, on the other hand, can provide coverage for a fixed annual cost for life.

 Universal life policies are generally more flexible in design than whole life policies.
 For example, while whole life policies do provide a guaranteed death benefit, they also generally accumulate significant cash value that can be accessed during the insured’s lifetime.
 But if your main goal is estate planning and you are focused on a guaranteed death benefit, then universal life may be the preferred choice, as those policies can often be designed to be less expensive than whole life.

 Most ILITs are funded through the purchase of a new policy rather than through the gift of an existing policy.
 If an existing policy is gifted to the ILIT, the insured must survive for three years after the gift before the assets will be excluded from the insured’s estate for estate tax purposes.
 In comparison, if funded through the purchase of a new policy, proceeds of the policy will not be subject to estate taxes in the insured’s estate, even if the insured dies immediately after the ILIT’s purchase.